Masters of Evil1 of 30

 Emil Blonsky (the criminally underrated Tim Roth) prides himself on being the ultimate soldier.
 As such, he’s willing to do anything to confront The Incredible Hulk - even get experimental treatments that transform him into an enormous, misshapen monster.

 While Abomination is a pretty good foil for the Hulk, he’s a villain of very limited scope.
-Once he’s defeated, there’s no real reason why he’d ever cross our minds again.
-Admit it - until you read this list, you hadn’t thought about him since 2008. – Marshall Honorof
+Once he’s defeated, there’s no real reason why he’d ever cross fans' minds again. – Marshall Honorof

 Give Sam Rockwell props for making a pretty generic businessman-type character entertaining.
 Just watch how the now Oscar award-winning character actor sells weapons to Tony Stark’s sidekick in the second Iron Man movie.